 Wolverine: At least I don't lose my hair.

-During Magneto's attack on a chemical plant, he briefly muses on how much Charles Xavier's appearance must have changed over the years:
+- During Magneto's attack on a chemical plant, he briefly muses on how much Charles Xavier's appearance must have changed over the years:

 Magneto: I wonder how you look, Charles, after so long?
 Perhaps, a toupee?

-In "The Dark Phoenix Saga" part 3 episode, Rogue has to catch the X-Men that gets knocked off by the Dark Phoenix.
+- In "The Dark Phoenix Saga" part 3 episode, Rogue has to catch the X-Men that gets knocked off by the Dark Phoenix.

 Rogue: What is this?
 "Catch the X-Men" Day?

-In the first episode, Morph's channel surfing and amusing himself by turning into and imitating someone from each.
+- In the first episode, Morph's channel surfing and amusing himself by turning into and imitating someone from each.
 His take on Senator Kelly:

-In the first episode, Hank is preforming a lecture at the college he's working about enhancing the intelligence of cephalopods (squids basically).
+- In the first episode, Hank is conducting a lecture at the college he's working about enhancing the intelligence of cephalopods (squids basically).
 However none of his students are buying it and aren't doing a good job of holding back snickers.
 Once Hank gets the call he tells the students he's leaving the squid in charge of them.
 Which causes them to start laughing, until the squid tells them to quite down.

-While Scott and Logan are playing pool in episode 4, when Scott's about to clear the table (again), we get this:
+- While Scott and Logan are playing pool in episode 4, when Scott's about to clear the table (again), we get this:

 Logan: No way Summers, you are not clearing the slate on me again!
 Stop! (tries to stop the ball by blowing it in another direction, with his breath)Scott: Look I know your full of hot-air but that's not gonna work. (despite Logan's efforts the ball lands in the pocket) Told yeh.

-During episode 9, while Scott, Logan, Storm and Hisako are looking for Emma.
+- During episode 9, while Scott, Logan, Storm and Hisako are looking for Emma.
 They come across what appears to be a secret door.
 Logan tries to muscle it open, only for Scott to stop him, and find the button to open it a second later.
 Logan's pouting-face is priceless.

 Storm: Come on Logan, put those overgrown toothpicks away.